 Additional practicum experiences and Internships take place within each minor.
 In these instances the placement reflects the chosen minor and further prepares the student for their professional emphasis within the field of Family Life services.
 Hours and time requirements will vary depending which minor the student has chosen, but all Internships will meet a minimum range of 480 to 600 hours depending on the minor chosen.
 The Internship is usually taken after all the required course work in the program has been completed.

-For those seeking placement in a congregation of The Lutheran Church Missouri Synod, placement staff of CUAA and the Family Life Department will individually support each student through the various steps of the Call process.
+For those seeking placement as a DFLM in a congregation of The Lutheran Church Missouri Synod, placement staff of CUAA and the Family Life Department will individually support each student through the various steps of the Call process.

 |FAMILY LIFE EDUCATION MAJOR|

 |Required Courses||36 credits|

 |Interpersonal Communication (3 credits) 1 2 3 4|